sdss/mangadap/docs/metadatamodel.rst

 Reference Files
 ~~~~~~~~~~~~~~~

-Internally, the DAP uses separate bitmasks to flag data resulting from
+Internally, the DAP uses separate bitmasks to flag data resulting
-each of its main modules.
-These bitmasks are written to the module
+from each of its main modules.
+These bitmasks are written to the
-reference files and then consolidated into the bits tabulated above for
+module reference files and then consolidated into the bits tabulated
-the main DAP output files (the ``MAPS`` and model ``LOGCUBE`` files).
+above for the main DAP output files (the ``MAPS`` and model
-These bits are listed in the description of each analysis module.
+``LOGCUBE`` files).
+These bits are listed in the description of each
+analysis module; e.g.,
+:class:`~mangadap.proc.spatiallybinnedspectra.SpatiallyBinnedSpectraBitMask`.

 ----